yiwenwang-ms/microsoft-graph-docs/concepts/application-provisioning-configure-api.md

 ms.prod: applications
 ---

-# Configure provisioning using Microsoft Graph APIs
+# Configure provisioning using the Microsoft Graph API

-The Azure portal is a convenient way to configure provisioning for individual apps one at a time.
+The Azure portal is a convenient way to configure provisioning for individual apps, one at a time.
 But if you're creating several, or even hundreds of instances of an application, it can be easier to automate app creation and configuration with the Microsoft Graph APIs.
-This article shows you how to automate configuration of provisioning through APIs.
+This article shows you how to automate configuration of provisioning through the Microsoft Graph API.

-This article uses the **AWS Single-Account Access** Azure AD application template as an example, but you can use the steps in this article for provisioning any app in the Azure AD Gallery.
+This article uses the **AWS Single-Account Access** Azure AD application template as an example.
+You can use the steps in this article to provision any app that is enabled for provisioning in the Azure AD Gallery.

 ## Prerequisites

+To configure the **AWS Single-Account Access**, you must first have the following:
+1. An AWS single sign-on (SSO) enabled subscription.
+2. Configure and test Azure AD SSO for AWS Single-Account Access.
+This involves establishing a trust between Azure AD and the AWS application and authorizing access to the AWS application.
+For guidance, refer to the [See also](#see-also) section.

 This tutorial assumes that you are using Microsoft Graph Explorer, but you can use Postman, or create your own client app to call Microsoft Graph.
 To call the Microsoft Graph APIs in this tutorial, you need to use an account with the global administrator role and the appropriate permissions.
 For this tutorial, the `Directory.ReadWrite.All` delegated permission is needed.
 Complete the following steps to set permissions in Microsoft Graph Explorer: